The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: -instanton connections. Proof of Theorem

 Multiply \eqref{part} with $\theta_p$, use \eqref{newsymth} and \eqref{tg22} to get

 Thus, the norm of the Lee form is constant, $||\theta||^2=const$.

 Since $Scal=0$, the second identity in \eqref{ricg2} yields

-The condition \eqref{s2l2} together with Theorem~\ref{s2ric} tells us that the norm of the torsion is constant, $\sb_k||T||^2=0$, the norm of the Lie form $\theta$ is a constant, $\sb_k||\theta||^2=0$ due to \eqref{part1} and the last term in \eqref{delth} is also constant.
+We already know that the norm of the torsion is constant, $\sb_k||T||^2=0$, the norm of the Lie form $\theta$ is a constant, $\sb_k||\theta||^2=0$ due to \eqref{part1} and the last term in \eqref{delth} is also constant.
 Now, \eqref{delth} shows that the codifferential of $\theta$ is a constant,